-- 18.1 Although staff should use their discretion and judge each case on its merits with reference to the child's Individual Health Care Plan, it is not generally acceptable practice to: - prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary - assume that every child with the same condition requires the same treatment - ignore the views of the child or their Parents/Carers; or ignore medical evidence or opinion, (although this may be challenged) - send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their Individual Healthcare Plans

-- if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments - prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - require Parents/Carers, or otherwise make them feel obliged, to attend Sidmouth College to administer medication or provide medical support to their child, including with toileting issues.
-No Parent/Carer should have to give up working because Sidmouth College is failing to support their child's medical needs; or - prevent children from participating, or create unnecessary barriers to children participating in any aspect of Sidmouth College life, including school trips, e.g. by requiring Parents/Carers to accompany the child.
+- prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary - assume that every child with the same condition requires the same treatment - ignore the views of the child or their Parents/Carers; or ignore medical evidence or opinion, (although this may be challenged) - send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their Individual Healthcare Plans - if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments - prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - require Parents/Carers, or otherwise make them feel obliged, to attend the College to administer medication or provide medical support to their child, including with toileting issues.
+No Parent/Carer should have to give up working because the College is failing to support their child's medical needs; or - prevent children from participating, or create unnecessary barriers to children participating in any aspect of College life, including school trips, e.g. by requiring Parents/Carers to accompany the child.

-19.0 Complaints
+20.0 Complaints